cysouw/diathesis/text/c01_introduction.md

 ### Präverb Kausativ {#sec:summary-praverb-kausativ}

-The ~~Präverb Kausativ~~ (full discussion in [@sec:preverb-causative] and subsequent sections) overtly marks the causative by a preverb [@next], i.e. either by a verb prefix (e.g. *enden/beenden* 'to end') or by a verb particle (e.g. *bruzeln/anbruzeln* 'to sizzle/fry').
-Preverbs are also frequently used to add a causer to an adjective, forming a transitive verb (e.g *grün/begrünen* 'green/to plant', *dunkel/verdunkeln* 'dark/to darken').
+The ~~Präverb Kausativ~~ (full discussion in [@sec:preverb-causative] and subsequent sections) overtly marks the causative by a preverb [@next], i.e. either by a verb prefix (e.g. *enden/beenden* 'to end') or by a verb particle (e.g. *bruzeln/anbruzeln* 'to sizzle/to fry').
+Preverbs are also frequently used to add a causer to an adjective forming a transitive verb (e.g *grün/begrünen* 'green/to plant', *dunkel/verdunkeln* 'dark/to darken').

 ::: ex
 a.
 Der Wettkampf endet.